basho/basho_docs/source/languages/en/riak/ops/building/installing/erlang.md

 ## Install using kerl

-You can install different Erlang versions in a simple manner with the [kerl](https://github.com/spawngrid/kerl) script.
+You can install different Erlang versions in a simple manner using the [kerl](https://github.com/spawngrid/kerl) script.
 This is probably the easiest way to install Erlang from source on a system, and typically only requires a few commands to do so.
 Install kerl by running the following commands:

 ```curl
 curl -O https://raw.githubusercontent.com/spawngrid/kerl/master/kerl